PersonHood/Discontinuity/Discontinuity.md

-# Conundrum
+## Discontinuity

-## Emergent Realms
+### Emergent Realms

+Given nine successively emergent realms, each distinct from the prior and next realm.

+Within any realm is it possible to necessarily project the next realm based on conditions in the present realm?

+The realms are labeled as follows:

-X` - unknowable
+X' - unknowable
 - before the start-of-time

 A - Physics
-- mass and energy, time = 0 plus a bit
+- mass & energy, time = 0 + a bit

 B - Chemistry
 - primarily molecules